 Barbara Bassot, The Reflective Journal (Macmillan International Higher Education, 2020) (HD8038A1 B37.
 2017)

 Barbara Bassot, The Employability Journal (Bloomsbury, 2020) (HF5381.6 B38.
 2017)

 Daniel Susskind and Susskind R, The Future of the Professions: How Technology Will Transform The Work of Human Experts (Oxford University Press, 2017).

 Extensions & Late submissions

-There will be drop boxes on your Canvas site where you can submit all your assessment items.
-If you have difficulty in adding, for example, your USB then you may submit it directly to the unit convener.
+There will be drop boxes on the unit Canvas site where you should submit all assessment items.
+If you experience difficulty in adding any item then you may submit it directly to the Unit Convener.

 Use of Text-Matching Software